Policy Briefs

 The Policy Briefs:

-• Provide easy access to the latest research and
+• Provide easy access to the latest research an

 • Assist in developing briefing material for the media, fact sheets, reports, and infographics used in education and advocacy work.
 Additionally, congressional staff and regulatory agencies refer to APHA Policy Briefs as a reference or resource when developing legislation and regulations.

-Policy Briefs must be consistent with APHA's mission, vision, and values, be relevant to current or future public health issues, and avoid conflict of interest or the appearance of conflict of interest between the authors’ financial or other personal interests and the goals and policies of the Association.
-Policy Briefs should describe and endorse a defined course of action, ranging from legislation and regulations to developing new policies for non-governmental organizations and private enterprises.
-The recommendations or action steps included in Policy Briefs must be externally directed.
+Policy Briefs must be consistent with APHA's mission, vision, and values, be relevant to current or future public health issues.
+Policy Briefs describe and endorse a defined course of action, ranging from legislation and regulations to developing new policies for non-governmental organizations and private enterprises.

 Questions about policy briefs?
 Email us.